catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/windows-cli.rst

-The following guide will take you through the process, from beginning to end of installing python3 and all other dependencies that are needed for your command line to function correctly when interacting with the Catalyst Cloud.
+The following guide will take you through the process, from beginning to end of installing python3 and all other dependencies that are needed for your command line to function correctly when interacting with Catalyst Cloud.
 The process also includes installing visual studio, installing pip and creating a python virtual environment on your command line.